We are meeting both in person and online for our 9 and 10:45am services.

-For now, here are some of the logistical adjustments you can expect as we prepare to meet back inside.
+Here are some of the logistical adjustments you can expect when we meet inside:

-- We are abiding by the current state mandate that masks are to be worn inside any building.
+- We are asking that masks are worn inside our building.
 All volunteers and staff will be wearing masks unless speaking or singing on the platform.

 - Every other row in the auditorium has been removed to allow 6 feet of space between rows.
 We ask that you sit in the group you came with and allow 2 seats in between you and another family or individual.